-From our game camera this last winter: apart from the numerous deer, the only wildlife of note was a Bobcat, a fox, a hare, and a one antlered deer.
+From our game camera this last winter: apart from bears in our apple tree, numerous deer, the only wildlife of note was a cougar, a fox, a hare, and a one antlered deer.
 Oh, and two Sasquatch disguised as hikers.

 For really small flies, #6 tippets, fat fingers, bad eyesight, or stiff cold hands this tool looks to be the cat’s pajamas.
 Just ordered one from Amazon to test it out – $14.95.
 Will test it out and report back.